tiffaniechia/journey-of-a-thousand-miles/README.md

 The internet hosts a great number of fantastic individual tutorials.
 However, there is no pathway for beginners to follow.
 This project serves to organize these information in a manner that is beneficial to beginners.

 This project is still in progress, and believes in constant growth.
-If you believe anything can be made better (be it the pathway, the content, or more resources), or you would like to author more tutorials, please submit a pull request.
+If you believe anything can be made better (be it the pathway, the content, or more resources), or you would like to author more tutorials, just submit a pull request.

 #### Rough Course Guide: